loncarales/nd082-Azure-Cloud-DevOps-Starter-Code/C1 - Azure Infrastructure Operations/README.md

 #### Deploy Azure resources with Terraform

-##### Terraform Configuration Files

-Copy a `.envrc-local` file to `.envrc` file in terraform folder.
-This file is bash code that is going to be loaded by a shell script.
-To configure Terraform to use your Service Principals information and set the following environment variables.
+##### Set environment variables

+Setting environment variables helps Terraform use the intended Azure subscription without you having to insert the information in every Terraform configuration file.

+To set the environment variables for every shell instance, create the following environment variables.
+Replace the placeholders with the appropriate values for your environment.

 ```bash
 export ARM_CLIENT_ID=<<<ARM_CLIENT_ID>>>